Warrensburg Police Department Implores Criminals To Stop Committing Crimes During Life-Threatening Cold

 So far there’s no word if the post did help prevent crime during the intense cold snap especially since that might be difficult to prove.
 With temperatures that low, arguably the weather prevented the crimes.

-During the period of intense arctic air because of the polar vortex collapse, wind chills were expected to range from -20 to -30.
+During the period of intense arctic air because of the polar vortex collapse, wind chills were expected to range from -20 to -30 degrees Fahrenheit.
 Authorities in the region asked people to avoid exposure to themselves, their family members, and their pets as much as possible.
 The temperature dropped so much that the United States Postal Service suspended delivery on Wednesday in parts of seven states to protect its mail delivery staff.